Understanding Fairness in Software Engineering: Insights from Stack Exchange: Methodology

 \textbf{Step 2: Identify fairness posts.} The posts in the selected 8 \textsc{StEx} sites can be about any topic within the scope of SE whereas we needed to identify fairness posts only.
-Previous studies used keywords to collect data such as \textsc{Stack Overflow} posts \cite{khristul2022} and user reviews \cite{Obie2020} containing human values violations.
+Previous studies used keywords to collect data such as \textsc{SO} posts \cite{khristul2022} and user reviews \cite{Obie2020} containing human values violations.

 \textit{Keyword Search.} We first used the term \textit{fair} to find posts about fairness.
 The term \textit{fair} is a direct and concise word that often represents the essence of fairness, making it a suitable starting point for our search.
 Our analysis of a random sample of posts showed that, the resulting posts also include posts that are not necessarily about fairness.
 For instance, \textit{to be fair}, \textit{fairly}, \textit{fair enough}, \textit{fair catch}, \textit{job fair}, and \textit{fair to say}.
 Therefore, for the first filtering, we selected the posts by running a query using the term \textit{fairness} to minimize false positives in comparison to using the term \textit{fair}.
 We chose to consider both types of posts, namely question and answer for two reasons.
 First, a question can communicate a user's concern, while an answer can provide a solution which addresses that concern.
-Column `1st Filtering' in Table \ref{tab:extraction} shows the number of candidate posts after filtering.
+Column \textit{1st Filtering} in Table \ref{tab:extraction} shows the number of candidate posts after filtering.

 \textit{Manual Extraction}.
 We manually analyzed the filtered posts to identify posts related to human and social factors in SE.
 Previous study shows that finding insights hidden in qualitative data requires consistency \cite{Basit2003}.
 For a small set of data, manual analysis can be effective in maintaining that consistency.
-Previous studies also conducted manual extraction on \textsc{Stack Overflow} posts \cite{khristul2022, Obie2020}.
+Previous studies also conducted manual extraction on \textsc{SO} posts \cite{khristul2022, Obie2020}.
 In summary, we manually extract posts that have relevance to fairness in human and social aspects of SE using the following criteria:

 \begin{itemize}[noitemsep,topsep=2pt] \item [IC1:] the post contains at least one explicitly described fairness problem, or, \item [IC2:] the post implicitly addresses the problem of fairness through phrases such as \say{is this appropriate?}; \item [IC3:] the activities include software practitioners (e.g., engineers, developers, designers), software lifecycle processes, or organizational policies. \end{itemize}